huzaifa-16/ros_bootcamp/README.md

 Its not a real time system.
 Security issues for industrial scenarios.

-INDUSTRIES WERE ROS IS USED;
+INDUSTRIES WERE ROS IS USED:
 BMW,EMBARK,INTEL,YASKAWA,MAGNA etc,.

 WHAT IS WORKSPACE,ROS PACKAGE,NODES,TOPICS,MESSAGES,SERVICES?